kyma-project/kyma/docs/04-operation-guides/troubleshooting/apix-02-401-unauthorized-403-forbidden.md

   4. Generate a [new access token](../../03-tutorials/00-api-exposure/apix-03-expose-and-secure-service.md#register-an-oauth2-client-and-get-tokens) if needed.

-- Your client from OAuth2Client resource is registered properly in Hydra OAuth2 and OpenID Connect server.
+- Your client from the OAuth2Client resource is registered properly in Hydra OAuth2 and the OpenID Connect server.
 You need to call the Hydra administrative endpoint `/client` from inside of the cluster.
-Follow this steps:
+Follow these steps:

-  1. Fetch the Client ID from Secret specified in the OAuth2Client resource:
+  1. Fetch the Client ID from the Secret specified in the OAuth2Client resource:

       ```bash
       kubectl get secrets {SECRET_NAME} -n {SECRET_NAMESPACE} -o jsonpath='{ .data.client_id }' | base64 --decode